Nikolay-Lysenko/sinethesizer/docs/instruments_creation.md

-phase | Phase shift of a wave (in radians) | No amplitude_modulator | Parameters of a wave that modulates amplitude of original wave (see below) | No phase_modulator | Parameters of a wave that modulates phase of original wave (see below) | No quasiperiodic_bandwidth | Bandwidth (in semitones) of instantaneous frequency random changes; these changes make output wave quasi-periodic and, hence, more natural| No
+phase | Phase shift of a wave (in radians) | No amplitude_modulator | Parameters of a wave that modulates amplitude of original wave (see below) | No phase_modulator | Parameters of a wave that modulates phase of original wave (see below) | No quasiperiodic_bandwidth | Bandwidth (in semitones) of instantaneous frequency aperiodic changes; these changes make output wave quasi-periodic and, hence, more natural | No quasiperiodic_breakpoints_frequency | Expected frequency (in Hz) of random placing of time moments associated with aperiodic changes of instantaneous frequency | No

 Finally, a modulator is defined by these arguments: